 Dunoon 2025 Project - DC said that he only requested it to be on the agenda as he had seen the Dunoon 2025 project pop up online and was concerned that there are so many smaller groups in the town.
 The convener invited DS to give a quick summary on what the Dunoon 2025 project is all about he was asked to keep it brief.
 DS said the project wants to create a visualisation with public engagement and this is broken down into 8 phases.
 He said the first phase is consulting with local businesses to find out what they want as they are the ones that need to survive in this economy, from this consultation the project will develop a vision for going forward.
 He said the next stage after that is public engagement where a public consultation will be held.
 He said without a clear vision for the town it is very hard to get the community to engage.
 DC said that this project would take a lot of time and effort and wanted to know how this would be paid for he asked if there was any grants and funding being made available as this concerned him as funding would be diverted from other projects that are currently up and running.
 DS told DC I that the project was being paid for by him and his partner, Jamie McFarlane, giving up their free time and doing the work for free.
 DS said he has no interest in taking funding away from other projects.
 DC asked if he had a commercial model for this project or were they doing this as philanthropists.
 DS said this would be done as philanthropists.
 FT asked why Dunoon?
 DS replied to help Dunoon to drive engagement.

-E-mail received regarding redevelopment of 6 marine parade Kirn (the old garden centre) - TM has received an e-mail regarding the redevelopment of sex marine parade in Kirn.
+E-mail received regarding redevelopment of 6 marine parade Kirn (the old garden centre) - TM has received an e-mail regarding the redevelopment of six marine parade in Kirn.
 Someone wants to turn the site into accommodation and shops/office’s.
 The e-mail received was sent to our elected officials also.
 The author of the e-mail was looking for advice on how to deal with the planning regulations.
 Councillor Forrest has responded to the author listing several planning restrictions that are currently in place.
 TM has seen an e-mail where the author has said he is now pulling out of the plan as planning applications would be too difficult.
 TW said that there would always be issues with that site due to SEPA regulations and the problems with flooding.
 It would be very unlikely for anyone to get planning permission for residential purposes.
 TW said it was worth noting that This site is becoming an eyesore and would continue to do so because of planning regulations.
 RM said the issue with the site was what the author was planning to do with the site he was trying to get the local councillors on board to try and circumvent local planning regulations.

 Planning Applications –